jdougan/Enfilades-1984/README.md

 Functions that are suffixed with "Grant" are mostly straight translations of the pseudo-code and are undebugged.
 Some of the support functions (levelPush, levelPop, etc.) seem to work as indicated in the pseudo-code so have no "Grant" suffixed version.
 I have removed uses of a global that holds the top node of the enfilade (Fulcrum in Xanadu parlance), instead the functions take the top node as argument and modification functions return the (possibly new) top node.
-The code is intended for pedagogical purposes and I make no efficiency or universality guarantees; or for that matter it being at all idiomatic Python.
+The code is intended for pedagogical and archaeological purposes and I make no efficiency or universality guarantees; or for that matter it being at all idiomatic Python.
 What I have also tried to do is convert some of the idiosyncratic Xanadu terminology into modern terminology.
 See [Terms Explained and Substituted](#terms-explained-and-substituted)

 The tests are in `grant-test.py` and currently do not test cuts, recombines or rearranges.